-- Who is called father of Microbiology? a) Anton Van Leeuenhock b) Robert Koch c) Louis Pasteur d) Edward Jenner. - Who first observed Archaea as new life form? a) Lederberg and Tatum b) Carl Woese c) Robert Koch d) Winogradsky. - 14.
-Who first discovered Bacillus anthracis?- a) C. Gottfried b) Louis Pasteur c) Robert Koch d) Winogradsky. - 15.
-The antibiotic Nystatin is obtained from: a) Streptomyces griseus b) S. erythreusc) S. noursei d) Bacillus brevis. - 16.
-The antibiotic tetracycline is obtained from: a) Streptomyces aureofaciens b) S. erytheus c) B.subtilis d) S. griseus. - 17.
-Which of the following bacteria is used in retting of jute fibre? a) Clostridium butyricum b) Zymomonas mobilis c) Clostridium acetobutylicum d) Bacillus licheniformis. - 18.
-Which species of Bacillus is used as biopesticide?- a) Bacillus subtilis b) B. thuringiensis c) B. megaterium d) Azotobacter vinelandii. - Which of the following bacterium is used in the production of butter milk?- a) Lactobacillus delbruckii b) Leuconostoc mesenteroides c) L.citrovorum d) Streptococcus faecalis. - Proteinaceous glycocalyx is found in which of the following bacterium? -a) Bacillus subtilis b) B. licheniformis c) B. anthracis d) B. megaterium.
+- Who is called father of Microbiology? a) Anton Van Leeuenhock b) Robert Koch c) Louis Pasteur d) Edward Jenner. - Who first observed Archaea as new life form? a) Lederberg and Tatum b) Carl Woese c) Robert Koch d) Winogradsky. - Who first discovered Bacillus anthracis?- a) C. Gottfried b) Louis Pasteur c) Robert Koch d) Winogradsky. - 4.
+The antibiotic Nystatin is obtained from: a) Streptomyces griseus b) S. erythreus c) S. noursei d) Bacillus brevis.

+- 5. The antibiotic tetracycline is obtained from: a) Streptomyces aureofaciensb) S. erytheus c) B.subtilis d) S. griseus. - 6.
+Which of the following bacteria is used in retting of jute fibre? a) Clostridium butyricum b) Zymomonas mobilis c) Clostridium acetobutylicum d) Bacillus licheniformis. - Which species of Bacillus is used as biopesticide?- a) Bacillus subtilis b) B. thuringiensis c) B. megaterium d) Azotobacter vinelandii. - 8.
+Which of the following bacterium is used in the production of butter milk?a) Lactobacillus delbruckii b) Leuconostoc mesenteroides c) L.citrovorum d) Streptococcus faecalis. - 9.
+Proteinaceous glycocalyx is found in which of the following bacterium? - a) Bacillus subtilis b) B. licheniformis c) B. anthracis d) B. megaterium.

-Answers: 1(c), 2(a), 3(a), 4(a), 5(b), 6(b), 7(a), 8(a), 9(c), 10(a), 11(c), 12(a), 13(b), 14(c), 15(c), 16(a), 17(c), 18(c), 19(c), 20(c).
+Answers: 1(a), 2(b), 3(c), 4(c), 5(a), 6(c), 7(c), 8(c), 9(c).